 While camouflage may be designed to prevent you from seeing things, that doesn’t mean you shouldn’t still see as clearly as possible.
 Make an appointment for an eye exam with CEENTA.
 We’ll help make sure camouflage is the only thing disrupting your vision.

 This blog is for informational purposes only.
 For specific medical questions, please consult your physician.
 CEENTA has eye doctors across North Carolina.
 To make an appointment, call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+You can also schedule an appointment online or through myCEENTAchart.